gethinode/hinode/content/en/blog/bootstrap.md

 photoSource: <a href="https://unsplash.com/photos/PdfRE-xB--s">Unsplash</a>
 ---

-Bootstrap provides several UI components out of the box.
+Bootstrap provides several out-of-the-box UI components.
 The Hinode theme uses several of these components for rendering, such as the navigation menu and scrollspy.
 A few components are made available as Hugo shortcode, see [Custom Shortcodes]({{< ref "custom-shortcodes" >}} "Custom Shortcodes").
 You can embed the Bootstrap components themselves too.
-The below paragraphs demonstrate each of them.
+The paragraphs below demonstrate the available UI components.

 ## Accordion